KruMF/PortableJDK/jdk/ReadMe.md

-Add a folder of jdk here and add it to gitignore.
+Add a folder of JDK here and add it to gitignore.